skip to content

 00:18:01 - Anthony Campolo

-And this is going to take probably at least a minute because this downloads a whole bunch of dependencies.
-So while that's going, the.
-What we're going to do after this is we're then going to start running some generate commands which are going to generate first our homepage.
-And as we go on, like, we're going to be using the CLI locks.
-The CLI does like a ton of stuff for you because not only does it generate things like code in your project, it also can set up things.
-So we have seven deployment targets right now, and let's see if I can name them all.
-We got netlify which of course we'll be doing today.
-Vercel, Render Layer zero, Flight Control, Fly, and the Serverless framework.
-So out of those seven, not all of them, but most of them, and hopefully one day all of them, you can run a command, basically Yarn, Redwood setup, deploy and then either netlify, Vercel or Serverless or Render, whichever one you want to do.
+And this is going to take probably at least a minute, because this downloads a whole bunch of dependencies.
+So while that's going, what we're going to do after this is start running some generate commands, which are going to generate, first, our homepage.
+And as we go on, we're going to be using the CLI a lot.
+The CLI does a ton of stuff for you, because not only does it generate code in your project, it can also set things up.
+We have seven deployment targets right now, and let's see if I can name them all.
+We got Netlify, which of course we'll be doing today, Vercel, Render, Layer0, Flightcontrol, Fly, and the Serverless Framework.
+Out of those seven, not all of them, but most of them, and hopefully one day all of them, you can run a command, basically yarn redwood setup deploy, and then either netlify, vercel, serverless, or render, whichever one you want to do.
 And then it actually configures your project so you can deploy it to that provider.
-So you basically will write your code independent of where it's going to be deployed, and then it handles how to actually make it deployable to that thing.
+So you basically write your code independent of where it's going to be deployed, and then it handles how to actually make it deployable to that thing.

 00:19:21 - Anthony Campolo

 So if you want, you could deploy your thing in three different places.
-You can just create, take.
-Once your code is finished, you've developed it, you can then create three different branches, run the different set of command on each of them, point each of those at the provider, and then each that will deploy and it like does the entire thing for you.
+Once your code is finished and you've developed it, you can create three different branches, run a different set of commands on each of them, point each of those at the provider, and then each of those will deploy.
+It does the entire thing for you.
 Crazy.

 00:19:36 - Nick Taylor

 Gotcha.
-And it's.
-It's good you bring that up because the team I work on at Netlify is, like, ecosystem team and I'm specifically working with the frameworks.
-So like integrating the frameworks so they work seamlessly.
+And it's good you bring that up because the team I work on at Netlify is the ecosystem team, and I'm specifically working with the frameworks, integrating the frameworks so they work seamlessly.
 So you might see a PR from me or one of my coworkers.

 00:19:54 - Anthony Campolo

-Well, this is what's so great, is that Redwood was built for netlify and then we made it agnostic to everything else.
-So the.
-This is kind of an important history bit that we should talk about is that Tom Preston Warner was the original CEO of GitHub, the original creator of Jekyll, the static site generator, and toml and Semver and all this stuff.
+Well, this is what's so great: Redwood was built for Netlify, and then we made it agnostic to everything else.
+This is kind of an important history bit that we should talk about.
+Tom Preston Warner was the original CEO of GitHub, the original creator of Jekyll, the static site generator, and TOML and SemVer and all this stuff.
 And he is with Peter Pistorius, the creator of Redwood.
-And so before creating Redwood, he was also one of the first investors in netlify.
-So him and Matt, they go way back.
-And he's been on this kind of like jamstack journey since the beginning.
-And so Redwood was about this idea of making bringing Full Stack to the Jam stack, which now we've.
-Redwood has entirely dropped the jamstack terminology.
-They have scrubbed it from the site because they felt that it confused people and people didn't really get what it meant for the Full Stack to go jamstack, because they don't listen to my podcast, obviously, Full Stack Jamstack.
-But so Tom is kind of like the person who's been on this whole journey kind of from the beginning.
+Before creating Redwood, he was also one of the first investors in Netlify.
+So him and Matt go way back, and he's been on this kind of Jamstack journey since the beginning.
+Redwood was about this idea of bringing full stack to the Jamstack, which now...
+Redwood has entirely dropped the Jamstack terminology.
+They have scrubbed it from the site because they felt that it confused people, and people didn't really get what it meant for the full stack to go Jamstack, because they don't listen to my podcast, obviously, Full Stack Jamstack.
+But Tom is kind of the person who's been on this whole journey from the beginning.
 And when they were building it, they basically built it so it would be deployable on Netlify very, very easily.

 00:21:07 - Anthony Campolo

-So that's why all the conventions were kind of fit to work with things like Netlify Functions.
+So that's why all the conventions were kind of built to work with things like Netlify Functions.
 And Netlify is kind of a frontend CDN.
-And so it's been kind of like a journey of expanding out from that to make it work on an actual server, to make it work in a Docker container, or all this other kind of stuff.
+It's been a journey of expanding out from that to make it work on an actual server, to make it work in a Docker container, and all this other kind of stuff.
 Netlify is what it was originally built for.
-So it's like, it still works very nicely on Netlify, if that's what you do.
-So it'll be a good kind of case study for you to look at.
-Like, how do framework authors who build a framework around your platform think about these kind of things, you know?
+So it still works very nicely on Netlify, if that's what you do.
+It'll be a good case study for you to look at: how do framework authors who build a framework around your platform think about these kinds of things?

 00:21:40 - Nick Taylor

-Yeah, yeah, no, I know with like Remix because I was working on integrating stuff with Edge functions with them.
-They, they have deploy targets for the different deployment platforms like Vercel, Netlify, Cloudflare, et cetera.
-So yeah, I think it makes sense to do kind of a similar thing in Redwood where you can just.
-You make it.
-You kind of bake it into.
-When you get it set up the first time because if you know you're deploying it to wherever, it'll just do that out of the box instead of like an extra step.
-Like one of those like remove friction kind of things again.
+Yeah, yeah.
+I know with Remix, because I was working on integrating stuff with Edge Functions with them, they have deploy targets for the different deployment platforms like Vercel, Netlify, Cloudflare, et cetera.
+So yeah, I think it makes sense to do kind of a similar thing in Redwood, where you bake it in when you get it set up the first time, because if you know you're deploying it somewhere, it'll just do that out of the box instead of being an extra step.
+It's one of those remove-friction kinds of things again.

 00:22:13 - Anthony Campolo

-And it's not even friction sometimes that could be like the longest, most complicated part is figuring out how to actually get your thing online, you know?
+And it's not even friction sometimes.
+That can be the longest, most complicated part: figuring out how to actually get your thing online, you know?

 00:22:19 - Nick Taylor